katyexp-cloud/AFCode/README.md

 # AFCoder

+Readme created 99% by GPT, there's no time!

 A powerful and fast desktop application built with **Tkinter** for visualizing the structure and dependencies of Python code, especially useful for complex **Object-Oriented Programming (OOP)** projects.
 It provides a dynamic graph of classes, functions, and files, alongside an integrated console for code execution and analysis.

 A.K.A. my compiler to help me orient myself in 10k lines of .py file.

-Readme created 99% by GPT, there's no time!
+Currently designing game Anarchy Forever with that - thus the name AFCoder a.k.a Absolutely Fucking Compiler.

 Layout:
 <img width="1600" height="829" alt="image" src="https://github.com/user-attachments/assets/1ba07667-2f37-4bc2-b622-80a523463cbc" />